 Ubuntu release a new version every 6 months.
 All the Ubuntu version numbers follow the “YY:MM” format.
 For example, the last release of Ubuntu is 21.04 (Apr 2021).

-Every 2 years a Long Term Support (LTS) version releases by the team, which supports updates for the next 5 years.
+Every 2 years a Long Term Support (LTS) version is released by the team, which supports updates for the next 5 years.
 All the production servers are suggested to use the LTS version as its most stable release.

 Recent Ubuntu Versons: